GSA/fedramp/rfi-directory/issue_template.md

 {please provide information about your job/role as well as your organization}

 ## Cloud Services
-{please provide any questions or comments about general cloud services that you are requesting information for, if applicable}
+{please provide any questions or comments about general cloud services}

-## RFI Security
+## Cloud Security
-{please provide any questions or comments about the security levels of cloud services that your are requesting information for}
+{please provide any questions or comments about cloud security and guidance for ensuring appropriate security levels are achieved}

 ## FedRAMP PMO
 {please provide any questions or comments about FedRAMP and how the PMO can support your acquisition efforts}